caphodel/brackets-runscript/README.md

 #Usage

-Just select the text that you want to run -> right click -> Run Script. or
+Just select the text that you want to run -> right click -> Run Script as JS. or
-Right click -> Run Script, if you want to run all text in opened document
+Right click -> Run Script as JS, if you want to run all text in opened document

 #Todo